stvk/research/books/Accessory to war.md

+#Book Review

-**Book Review - Accessory to War: The Unspoken Alliance Between Astrophysics and the Military, by Neil DeGrasse Tyson**
+##Accessory to War: The Unspoken Alliance Between Astrophysics and the Military

-Neil DeGrasse Tyson opens his discussion by first reviewing the historical scientific and non-scientific precursors to astrophysics; astronomy and astrology respectively.
+###By Neil DeGrasse Tyson

+The author opens his discussion by first reviewing the historical scientific and non-scientific precursors to astrophysics; astronomy and astrology respectively.
 He transitions to the field of astrophysics with a discussion of the technological pre-cursors that allowed the branch of science to flourish in the first place - namely the development of focusing lenses and the invention of the telescope.

 The 'unspoken alliance' referred to in the title is thereafter explained numerous times as the emergent property of a natural overlap between astrophysical and military research and technology objectives.
 Neil DeGrasse Tyson cites a number of fascinating examples, including those which I’ve summarised below: